Your Quick Guide to Funeral Insurance in Canada

 What is funeral insurance used for?

-Let's get into a breakdown of the differences between funeral insurance and life insurance:
+Let's look at a rundown of the differences between funeral insurance and life insurance plans:

 Funeral insurance:

-• Covers specific end-of-life expenses like funeral costs and other final arrangements.
+• Can be used to pay for end-of-life expenses like funeral costs and final arrangements

-• Takes care of things like caskets, services, and burial/cremation costs.
+• Can take care of caskets, services, and burial/cremation costs

-• Relieves your loved ones from the financial burden of your farewell.
+• May relieve your loved ones from the immediate financial burden of your death

 Life insurance:

-• Designed for dependents and significant financial responsibilities (couples, families).
+• Makes the most sense for those with dependents and significant financial responsibilities

 Can life insurance cover your funeral expenses?

-Life insurance can cover your funeral expenses and anything else your family needs if you pass away.
-Why?
-The death benefit amount for traditional life insurance is much higher than funeral insurance.
+Yes, life insurance can cover your funeral expenses and anything else your family needs if you pass away.

-See how affordable term life coverage can be in a few clicks.
-Max out your family's payout with budget-friendly premiums.
+See how affordable term life coverage can be with PolicyMe.

 What does funeral insurance cover?